italia/openid-federation-browser/SETUP.md

 # REACT_APP_BASENAME=/
 ```

-- REACT_APP_CORS_PROXY: sets an url of a service that provide proxy suppression.
+- REACT_APP_CORS_PROXY: sets an url of a service that provide CORS suppression.
-- REACT_APP_BASENAME: sets a base name if the page in not served under '/' .
+- REACT_APP_BASENAME: sets a base name if the page is not served under '/' .

 ### Build
 To build the project to an HTML optimized version run the following command: